nlxai/sdk/packages/website/src/content/02-06-touchpoint-voice-plus.md

 ### Enriching the Knowledge Base

-To enrich the article Q&A Knowledge Base Responses with custom voice+ commands you will need to add MetaData to each of the responses.
+To enrich the article Q&A Knowledge Base Responses with custom voice+ commands, you will need to add MetaData to each of the responses.

 There are built in metadata keys that will trigger the `input` or `navigation` classifications, but you can also define your own custom actions.